 Many diet plans recommend calorie control and low-fat foods as the way to weight loss.

 This approach can actually starve the body of the nutrition it needs to maintain health while signaling it to put on weight.
-This outcome is very undesirable, of course.
+This outcome can be very undesirable, of course.

 In fact, proper nutrition requires consuming some fats and cholesterol for normal growth, proper function of the brain and nervous system, proper energy levels and immune system function and for reproduction.

 You will be the healthiest when you eat unprocessed foods, take nutritional vitamins and supplements and get enough physical activity to stay fit.
 The rewards of eating a nutritious diet are more than worth any sacrifices.